ICanBoogie/View/README.md

 ## Views and controllers

-Views are associated with controllers through the lazy getter `view`, thus a simple `$this->view` is all that is required to enable view features inside a controller.
+Views are associated with controllers through the lazy getter `view`, thus `$this->view` is all is take to start a view inside a controller.
 The view then waits for the `Controller::action` event, to perform its rendering.

 The following example demonstrates how a query of some articles is set as the view content,